KnugiHK/wget-windows/README.md

 This is a command-line tool that can be used to retrieve files via the HTTP, HTTPS, and FTP protocols.

 GNU Wget is a free software package that allows users to retrieve files through the most commonly used Internet protocols, including HTTP, HTTPS, FTP, and FTPS.
 As a non-interactive command-line tool, it can be easily integrated into scripts, cron jobs, and terminals.

-This project was originally created by @webfolderio.
-Since the original repository appears to be getting reverted or removed, this repository serves as standalone backup for preservation.
+This project is a continuation of the work originally started by @webfolderio.
+While initially created as a backup for preservation, it is now actively maintained with a focus on security, modern dependencies, and automated verified builds.

 ## How to use wget